galaxyproject/galaxy-language-server/client/README.md

 -   `The selected file is not a valid Python <version> path!`.
 This message will appear if you select a Python binary that is not compatible with the required version.
 You will be given a chance to select the correct version the next time the extension gets activated.
 You can force it by reloading the extension or restarting VScode.

 -   `Error installing the Galaxy Language Server: pip module not found`.
 The extension needs to create a virtual environment to install the `galaxy-language-server` package and its dependencies.
 To create a proper environment with `pip` included, in some systems you need to install the `python3-venv` package using the following command: `apt install python3-venv` (you might need to use `sudo`).
-Once you have `python3-venv` installed, if the extension installation keeps failing, you need to remove the `glsenv` directory inside the extension installation directory (usually `~/.vscode/extensions/davelopez.galaxy-tools-X.X.X/glsenv`) and then restart or reload VSCode to recreate the environment.
+Once you have `python3-venv` installed, try reloading VSCode and the extension should be installed successfully.
+If the extension installation keeps failing, you need to manually remove the `glsenv` directory inside the extension installation directory (usually `~/.vscode/extensions/davelopez.galaxy-tools-X.X.X/glsenv`) and then restart or reload VSCode to recreate the environment.

 # Configuration